xystus45/quiz.io/readme.md

 ## Acknowledgments

-* it was a challanging but brainstorming project
+* it was a challenging but brainstorming project
 * “ Code is like humor.
 When you have to explain it, it’s bad.” – Cory House